Citi's Global Industrial Tech & Mobility Conference 2026

 Leadership perspectives and strategic direction

-• Strong cash generation and a healthy balance sheet position the company well for growth at the start of a new industrial cycle.
+• New CEO highlights strong cash generation, healthy balance sheet, and successful portfolio restructuring, positioning the company for growth at the start of an industrial cycle.

 Partial view of Summaries dataset, powered by Quartr API